About

 Concordia Prep’s Middle and Upper School bands and choirs, under the direction of Mr. Avery Kesar, performed in the Music in the Park music festival in May at Hershey Park.
 All four ensembles received excellent ratings.
 The Middle School choir received a first-place ranking and the Middle School band received a second-place ranking.
 The Upper School band and choir each received a third-place ranking.
 After the performance, the students had a fun but damp time enjoying Hershey Park.

-• A Student-Created Mural in the Upper School
+• Student-Created Mural in the Upper School

 A small group of students led by senior Ellie Stout created the vision for a mural in Mrs. (Stradtmann) Miller’s classroom during the 2021-2022 academic year.
 They spent hours designing and painting, finally finishing on May 7, 2024 – after three years!
 The other students who participated were fellow seniors Lily Ebert, Emma McGraw, and Chloe Shertzer as well as Rob Levering (‘23) and Maddie Buttion (‘23).